vinod-amagi/amgdoc/getting-started.md

 * While requesting, an existing ingest method can be selected from the supported list of methods.
 The list of methods are described in detail as part of this guide.

-* Based on the ingest method and the metadata formats selected, Media Service Team will provide a timescales for setup of *Ingest Flow*.
+* Based on the ingest method and the metadata formats selected, Media Service Team will provide timelines for setup of *Ingest Flow*.

 * Regular updates will be provided on the progress of "*Ingest Flow*" setup to the partner through the ticket.